swdavey/mysqlrouter/README.md

 * Explicitly setting the locale variables to C.UTF-8 overcomes any issues with Python 3 (which the OCI CLI uses).
 * The path to the OCI executable (shown as /root/bin/oci) may vary depending upon your install.

 A quick scan of the web will find other versions of this OCI/Pacemaker solution.
-Typically the update to the script they detail looks similar to this:
+Typically the update to /usr/lib/ocf/resource.d/heartbeat/IPaddr2 they detail looks similar to the following rather than the 3 lines of code shown above:

 ```sh
 ##### OCI/IPaddr Integration